 It then formed part of the United Nations force in Cyprus in 1969, before returning to England.

-Explore the history and collections of The Worcestershire Regiment by visiting The Worcestershire Soldier displays at Worcester City Art Gallery and Museum.
+Discover more about The Worcestershire Regiment by visiting Worcester City Art Gallery and Museum.